 Doug Corley, MAIG, John Hearne, FAusIMM, and Vadim Louchnikov, FAusIMM of Coffey Mining Pty Ltd; Tim Miller, MAusIMM; and Donald McIver, FAusIMM, of Minera IRL Limited; Brett Byler, P.E., and Jim McCord, P.Geo. of AMEC (Peru) SA; and Marius Phillips, MAusIMM (CP) and Gragame Binks P.E., of AMEC Australia Pty Ltd are authors of the Ollachea DFS Report dated 19 December 2012.
 Don McIver of Minera IRL Limited and Tim Miller each have an interest in securities of the Company of less than 1% of the ordinary shares on issue.
 To the Company's knowledge, each of the remaining aforementioned firms or persons does not have an Interest.

-BDO LLP is the auditor who prepared the auditor's report for the Company's annual financial statements for the financial year ended 31 December 2014 and 2013.
-BDO LLP is independent with respect to the Company within the meaning of the Rules of Professional Conduct of the Institute of Chartered Accountants of British Columbia and the rules of the US Securities and Exchange Commission.
+PKF Littlejohn LLP is the auditor who prepared the auditor's report for the Company's annual financial statements for the financial years ended 31 December 2015 and 2016.

 17 AUDITORS